 John D. Rockefeller (1839 – 1937) Rockefeller became one of the richest persons in the world through his dominance of the oil and railroad industries.
 His wealth was created through a cut throat approach to business and his reliance on gaining monopoly power.
 His wealth was estimated at an inflation-adjusted $340 billion.
 Towards the end of his life, he turned philanthropist and gave a lot of his money away.

 Bill Gates (1955 – )

 Co-founder of Microsoft, Bill Gates became one of the world’s richest men.
-Forbes rank him as the richest person in the world (as of 2013) despite giving $23billion away to his charitable foundation.
+Forbes ranked him as the richest person in the world (as of 2013) despite giving $23 billion away to his charitable foundation.

 Nathan Rothschild (1777 – 1836) – A London based Jewish banker.
 Nathan Rothschild was the second generation of this family’s banking business.
 It was under Nathan that the family became the dominant force in European banking.
 He made a fortune through trading and selling bonds during the Napoleonic wars.

 Cornelius Vanderbilt (1794 – 1877) Vanderbilt amassed his fortune through his dominance of railroads and shipping.
 He built and controlled many of the most significant railroads in America, such as the New York railroad and he built the Grand Central Terminal.

 Samuel Walton (1918 – 1992) Walton made his fortune in retail.
 He began from humble beginnings – owning a small grocery store.
 But, he pioneered many successful elements of big supermarkets and from the early 1960s his Walmart supermarkets became very successful